sumanmukherjee03/practice-and-katas/k8s/istio/03-gateways/README.md

 ### Istio Gateways

-NOTE : In this example `6-istio-rules.yaml` and `7-istio-rules-with-prefix.yaml` are mutually exclusive.
+NOTE : In this set of examples `*-istio-rules-*.yaml` are mutually exclusive.
-       You can only have one or the other.
+       You can only have one of them at a time.
+So, make sure to delete the resources from the other one if you are about to apply one.

 In the versioned app graph, if you wanna see the version app view along with the service view, then check "Service Nodes" in the "Display" dropdown menu.